Bellacoso: Music and lyrics

 Musically, "Bellacoso" is a reggaeton song, written by René Pérez Joglar, Benito Ocasio, Trooko, Jesús Molina, José Carlos Cruz, Luis Romero and Urbani Mota.
 Its production was handled by Residente and Trooko.
 The song runs 4 minutes and 17 seconds.

 The drum sample was inspired by Daddy Yankee sound and it was provided by DJ Urba, who worked with Yankee previously.
 This is the second reggaeton song recorded by Residente, the first being 2005 Calle 13's song "Atrévete-te-te".
-"Bellacoso" contains two samples: "Ievan polkka" (2007) by Hatsune Miku (Otomania) which is present in the song's intro and chorus, and "Te Ves Buena" (1990) by El General.
+"Bellacoso" contains two samples:"[Ievan polkka]" (1928) is a Finnish song with lyrics printed in 1928 and written by Eino Kettunen to a traditional Finnish polka tune."Ievan Polkka" is present in the song's intro and chorus, and "Te Ves Buena" (1990) by El General.

-The lyrics of the song were influenced by feminist groups that participated in the Puerto Rican protests and seek to speak in public about consent and the fight against harassment.
+The title of the song, bellacoso, is a Puerto Rican slang term for someone who is very sexually aroused.
+The song's lyrics were influenced by feminist groups that participated in the Puerto Rican protests and seek to speak in public about consent and the fight against harassment.
 As Residente said to Rolling Stone in an interview: "It’s about being horny without harassment — it’s consensual.
 If everybody wants to go all the way, whether you’re a twosome, threesome, or foursome, everybody has to consent."